 Children in entertainment, modelling and paid sport

-Children involved in entertainment and performance outside of their school are protected by performance licensing laws.
-The laws apply from birth to official school leaving date (the last Friday in June of year 11) and to both professional and amateur organisations.
+Children involved in entertainment and performance outside their school are protected by child performance and activities licensing legislation.
+The laws apply from birth to the official school leaving date (the last Friday in June of year 11) and to both professional and amateur organisations.

 Performance organisers must apply for either a licence for each individual child, a licence exemption, or Body of Persons Approval (BOPA) covering the organisation.